JackTrapper/argon2-for-delphi/README.md

 I just don't want anyone to think any updates are coming to this.

+But if anyone comes back with a pull request that implements the core missing piece with all the tests, I'll get real interested in a hurry.

 ------------

 **Warning:** This implementation is incomplete.
 There are items in the Argon2 specification that are undocumented.